kirandash/django-react-imdb/readme.md

     - on providing username and pwd, it wl return a token
     - later we can restrict our other APIs to work only if this token is passed in Headers
 6. Add TokenAuthentication class in api/views.py for both movie and rating view set to handle/translate token received.
-    - Now user will not be anonymouse but kiran
+    - Now user will not be anonymous but kiran
     - remove hardcoded user data
-    - Test http://127.0.0.1:8000/api/movies/5/rate_movie/ by padding `Authorization: Token tokendata` with POST call.
+    - Test http://127.0.0.1:8000/api/movies/5/rate_movie/ by sending `Authorization: Token tokendata` with POST call.

  ### 2.17 Create users API endpoints for GET, POST, DELETE methods
  1. Create UserViewSet in api/views.py file